Getting Notary Apostille in Canada

 Ottawa, ON, Canada K1Z 6R3

 - Does your office receive documents via third parties?
-In many instances, it may be more convenient to have documents like birth certificates, marriage certificates, and other documents sent directly to us.
+In many instances, it may be more convenient to have documents like divorce certificates, marriage certificates, and other documents sent directly to us.
 So yes, we frequently receive documents directly from third parties like government departments.